 If you or a loved one has been in a truck accident and the truck driver’s negligent behavior was extreme, hiring a qualified attorney to investigate the case may reveal that the truck driver had a less-than-stellar driving record when he or she was employed by the vicariously liable corporation.
 This may create liability on the part of his or her employer under a cause of action called negligent hiring, the essential legal aspects of which are as follows:

 - An illegal or negligent act committed by the truck driver;

 - The incompetence or unfitness of the driver generally;

 - The employer knew or should have known of the truck driver’s unfitness for the job, and

 - Injury resulting for the truck driver’s negligence.

 For Questions About Your Truck Accident, Contact an Experienced National Truck Accident Lawyer Today

 If you have been involved in a trucking accident and you believe the truck driver’s lack of driving ability, experience, or qualifications contributed to the cause, it is important to contact attorneys who can conduct a thorough investigation and understand the complex federal regulations imposed upon truck driver’s employers.
 The attorneys at McEwen & Kestner are the nation’s leading truck injury lawyers, with a reputation for success representing clients injured in trucking accidents.
-For questions about your truck accident, contact their Minnesota office today for a FREE, no-risk consultation at (800) 732-3070.
+For questions about your truck accident, contact their Atlanta office today for a FREE, no-risk consultation at (800) 732-3070.